-This specification defines a SysML v1 profile to unambiguously identify Core Assertion in a SysML model and therefore provides a mechanism to interpret a compliant SysML model as a set of core assertions related to the SOI.
-This specification defines a native approach to insert SPECTRA annotations within SysML v1 models and offers a balance between formality of fully identifying the core assertions (especially relationships) at a certain effort from the modeler, and rules by which some core assertions can be derived from the SysML elements.
+This specification defines SysML v2 metadata to unambiguously identify Core Assertion in a SysML model and therefore provides a mechanism to interpret a compliant SysML model as a set of core assertions related to the SOI.
+This specification defines a native approach to insert SPECTRA metadata within SysML v2 models and offers a balance between formality of fully identifying the core assertions (especially relationships) at a certain effort from the modeler, and rules by which some core assertions can be derived from the SysML elements.